Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 For example:

-• Software like Toggl Hire that helps to keep track of all applicants – including unsuccessful applicants that may be suited to a different or future role
+- Software like Toggl Hire keeps track of all applicants (including unsuccessful applicants that may be suited to a different or future role)

 The second step is to start exploring different strategies and best practices for creating and maintaining a robust talent pool.